Tom Durkin (sportscaster): NBC

 Durkin served as the Breeders Cup's chief TV voice from its inception through 2005 and was a longtime broadcaster on NBC as part of the network's sportscasting crew for horse races, providing analysis, commentary and features in addition to the descriptions of races.

 Durkin earned fame in this decade from calling the U.S. Triple Crown races for NBC, which took over coverage of the events in 2001.
 Due to his contract with NBC, Durkin no longer called Breeders' Cup races, starting from 2006 as those races moved to ESPN.
 However, he continued calling the Belmont Stakes, which aired on ABC because of his position as the track announcer at Belmont Park.

 On April 26, 2011, Durkin announced his decision not to renew his contract with NBC Sports, citing anxiety and stress.
 “It’s just the stress got to be too much,” he told Daily Racing Form.

+Post-retirement race calls

+In 2023, Durkin came out of retirement to call the 2023 Belmont Stakes for FOX as part of the network's coverage for its debut of the race.

+He called the second race on closing day at Aqueduct Racetrack on June 28, 2026.